ExoticN01/Rekid/README.md

 #### Execution Issue
 ##### Crashing at Execution
 - Restart Roblox And The Exploit (Task Manager -> RobloxPlayerBeta.exe -> kill) and Retry.
 If not working, Report it as a bug.
+##### Crashing When using custom function
+- Restart Roblox And The Exploit (Task Manager -> RobloxPlayerBeta.exe -> kill) and Retry or, wait for the dev to update it.
+If not working, Report it as a bug.

 # Contact
 Discord: Error 404#5600